pohanchi/huggingface_albert/README.md

 ### Second, prepare your data
 {Training data path} and testing data{Testing data path}.  <br>
 ### Current status:
-you can just run the squad task on albert-base model by using the below code on examples/ <br>
+you can run the squad task for albert <br>

 ---